Growing coffee plants in New Zealand’s temperate climate and how to roast fresh beans

 “It’s really a very nourishing fruit,” says Rob.
 “The skin you can chew and suck the sweet juice.
 It’s nourishing and a source of food for indigenous peoples.
 It’s very high in antioxidants and polyphenols, more than blueberries.”

-The skins can be dried into leathery strips (pictured above) and then brewed to create a unique coffee ‘tea’, something Rob and Carol are going to produce.
+The skins can be dried into leathery strips (pictured above) and then brewed to create a unique coffee ‘tea’, something Rob and Carol also plan to produce.

 Coffee cherry tea is known as cascara (the Spanish word for ‘skin’ or ‘husk).
 Technically it isn’t a tea – which can only be the dried leaves of the Camellia sinensis plant – but a tisane (pronounced tea-zarn) or ‘herbal’ tea, an infusion of something like dried fruit, berries or herbs in hot water.